Hesam-Eskandari/CATAN-Ground-500K-Random/README.md

 The rule is no red number should be in the neighborhood of another red number.
 The original color user for "Forests" in CATAN is dark green but I changed it to the color of woods.
 \
 The function "polygon" presented below is a recursive function to draw and fill polygons with arbitrary number of sides.
-The length of sides, rotation degree, center of the polygon and a color to fill it are other inputs of this function.
-This function is the graphical core of this project.
+The length of sides, rotation degree, center of the polygon and a color to fill it are other inputs of this function. "polygon" is the graphical core of this project.
 ```python
 def polygon(image,c,side,edges,rotate,fill,color=[50,50,50]):
     """